 Movement Are you moving around enough to create and maintain a healthy environment?
 Ouch!
 Maybe not?
 Taking the stairs whenever possible, walking around throughout the day, purposely not sitting at the computer for more than 20-30 minutes without getting up to move around.
 Do you do these kinds of things?
 Bending, stretching, and engaging your body that was created to move will keep it healthier.
 In doing these things, you will create a better and healthier environment long-term for your body and for your brain health.

 We’ve talked about taking inventory of how healing our environments really are by simply checking out the things related to our five senses, activities, and movement.
 What have you learned from doing this?
 Did you find areas that are creating healing or are you noticing that maybe there’s more chaos than you realized?
 Either way, I hope this helped you to assess and move forward to a greater healing environment.
+There is much more to be said about creating healing environments, so stay tuned for future posts on the topic.

-I would love to hear about what you will be changing as a result of reading this post that you hadn’t previously considered.
+Meanwhile, I would love to hear about what you will be changing as a result of reading this post that you hadn’t previously considered.
 I’ll be sure to get back to you when you leave me a comment.
 Thanks in advance!